nickbnf/glogg/DOCUMENTATION.md

 *   Extended Regexp.
 The default, uses regular expressions similar to those used by Perl
-*   Wildcards.
-Uses wildcards (\* and ?) in a similar fashion as a Unix shell
 *   Fixed Strings.
 Searches for the text exactly as it is written, no character is special

 If incremental quickfind is selected *klogg* will automatically restart quickfind search when search pattern changes.
+For performance reasons incremental quickfind can use only fixed strings patterns.

 #### Session options